Health

 6. Make sure your child is getting enough sleep: This will help your child be rested and ready to learn and also enable the brain to process new information faster.

-10. Model correct speech for your child.
+10. Model correct speech in front of your child.

 Conclusion